 A summary of the ARD and ML potential at each Project component is presented in Table 1.
-These results are based on the latest results of the geochemical characterization programs (KCB & SLI 2014a, 2014b, and 2014c) and as summarized in Tetra Tech (2020a, 2020b, 2020c, 2020d, 2020e).
+These results are based on the latest results of the geochemical characterization programs (KCB & SLI 2014a, 2014b, and 2014c), and as summarized in Tetra Tech (2020a, 2020b, 2020c, 2020d, 2020e).

 Characterization and management plans of material were initially focused on the dam site bedrock since it was disturbed earliest to construct the Project.
-Characterization and management plans of materials at other Project components have advanced and will continue to advance as their construction schedules approach.
+Characterization and management plans of materials at other Project components are either complete or will continue to advance as their construction schedules approach.

-Project Component Location Material Potential for ARD Potential for ML Management Plan Required Dam Site Area Dam Site Bedrock High Yes Yes Dam Site Area Dam Site Overburden No Very Low No Highway 29 Realignment Overburden No Very Low No Highway 29 Realignment - East of a point 300 m East of Lynx Creek (other than the sites mentioned below) Bedrock Yes Low Yes Bear Flat Cache Creek Bedrock Moderate Unknown Yes Highway 29 Realignment Halfway River Bedrock Yes Yes Yes Farrell Creek Bedrock Yes Low Yes Dry Creek Bedrock Yes Yes Yes Highway 29 Realignment - West of a point 300 m East of Lynx Creek (other than the site mentioned below) Bedrock Low Low Yes Lynx Creek Bedrock Low Low Yes Hudson's Hope Hudson's Hope Overburden No Very Low No Shoreline Protection Hudson's Hope Bedrock Low to Moderate Very Low Yes Quarried and Excavated Construction Riske Pit, Peaceview Pit, Thompkins Pit, Beryl Pit, Southwick Reserve, Ardill Pit, Halfmoon Lake Quarry, Del Rio Pit Granular road base material No Very Low No Materials Portage Mountain Quarry Rip-rap source material No Very Low No
+Project Component Location Material Potential for ARD Potential for ML Management Plan Required Dam Site Area Dam Site Bedrock High Yes Yes Dam Site Area Dam Site Overburden No Very Low No Highway 29 Realignment Overburden No Very Low No Highway 29 Realignment - East of a point 300 m East of Lynx Creek (other than the sites mentioned below) Bedrock Yes Low Yes Bear Flat Cache Creek Bedrock Moderate Unknown Yes Highway 29 Halfway River Bedrock Yes Yes Yes Realignment Farrell Creek Bedrock Yes Low Yes Dry Creek Bedrock Yes Yes Yes Highway 29 Realignment - West of a point 300 m East of Lynx Creek (other than the site mentioned below) Bedrock Low Low Yes Lynx Creek Bedrock Low Low Yes Hudson's Hope Hudson's Hope Overburden No Very Low No Shoreline Protection Hudson's Hope Bedrock Low to Moderate Very Low Yes